MapStory/mapstory-community/roadmap.md

 The goal of editing and reviewing is to make StoryLayers more complete and accurate.
 Editing occurs at the level of the features inside a StoryLayer.
 Reviewing occurs on the layer at a general level - i.e. by rating the layer as a whole or flagging the layer as a whole.
 Over time, hopefully, the best StoryLayers on a topic will rise to the top, and rather than duplicating StoryLayers, users will begin to just add marginal improvements on existing StoryLayers.
 For example, we probably only need one dataset (StoryLayer) about the history of post offices in America.
 Every time a new post office gets opened, or another one closed, we should just be able to edit a Post Offices storylayer.

+#### In 2017, the priorities for improving the editing and reviewing experience are:

 **[Implement new interface for StoryLayer editing] (items/versioning-proto.md)**

 **[Show more editing status information on StoryLayer detail pages](items/Editing-Status-Display.md)**